Darrell Green: Professional career

-During the strike-shortened 1987 season, the Redskins went 11–4 and Green had a very successful year.
+During the 1987 season, the Redskins went 11–4 and Green had a very successful year.
 He registered a career-high three interceptions in a game against the Detroit Lions on November 15, 1987.
 Two of his more notable performances occurred in that postseason.
 One happened during a divisional playoff game against the Chicago Bears, where he returned a punt 52 yards for the game-winning touchdown.
 Green tore rib cartilage while vaulting over a tackler during the return, but he merely grabbed his side and kept running until he scored.
 Then in the 1987 NFC Championship game, on a pivotal fourth-down play at the Washington goal line with 56 seconds remaining, Green knocked away a pass intended for Minnesota's Darrin Nelson to secure a Redskins 17–10 victory that enabled the team to go to Super Bowl XXII.

 Green was also successful in the 1990s.
 In 1997, Green returned an interception 83 yards for a touchdown against the Philadelphia Eagles, which was the longest return of his career.
 Then on December 13, 1997, he played in his 217th career game as a Redskin, breaking Monte Coleman's record for games played.
 In a 1999 game against the Arizona Cardinals, he intercepted his 50th NFL pass against Jake Plummer at FedExField.